sebastian-nunez/kapi-mock/README.md

 UI: https://www.figma.com/file/DUEC6LIdGDCnMB4oW1amvS/HSI-BotB-Draft?type=design&node-id=4%3A1100&mode=design&t=uUi86m4LwnhGEM3I-1

-Dashboard: KAPI includes an intuitive interface review your past advisory reports to input data, and configure any report parameters.
-The dashboard also includes an inbox to notify you when your report is certified along with a Calender feature that allows you to schedule an appointment with a consultant either virtually or in-person.
+Dashboard: KAPI includes an intuitive interface that allows user to review their past advisory reports.
+Users can input data and configure any report parameters within the report.
+The dashboard also includes an inbox to notify you when your report has been certified by a KPMG consultant along with a calender feature that allows you to schedule an appointment with a consultant either virtually or in-person.

 Progress Updates: Real-time updates on the progress of the report generation.